-(c) With respect to all creditors identified by the individual or otherwise known by the provider to be creditors of the individual, provide the individual with a list of:

-(1) Creditors that the provider expects to participate in the plan and grant concessions;

-(2) Creditors that the provider expects to participate in the plan but not grant concessions;

-(3) Creditors that the provider expects not to participate in the plan; and else, which is given separately and which the individual may keep whether or not the individual assents to the agreement:

-(4) All other creditors.

-4. Before an individual assents to an agreement, the provider shall inform the individual, in a record which contains nothing

-(a) Of the name and business address of the provider;

-(b) That plans are not suitable for all individuals and the individual may ask the provider about other ways, including, without limitation, bankruptcy, to deal with indebtedness;

-(c) That establishment of a plan may adversely affect the

-individual's credit rating or credit scores;

-(d) That nonpayment of debt may lead creditors to increase finance and other charges or undertake collection activity, including, without limitation, litigation;

-(e) Unless it is not true, that the provider may receive

-compensation from the creditors of the individual; and

-(f) That, unless the individual is insolvent, if a creditor settles for less than the full amount of the debt, the plan may result in the creation of taxable income to the individual, even though the individual does not receive any money.

-5. If a provider may receive payments from an individual's creditors and the plan contemplates that the individual's creditors will reduce finance charges or fees for late payment, default or delinquency, the provider may comply with subsection 4 by providing the following disclosure, surrounded by black lines:
+- (c) If the agreement contemplates that the provider will develop and implement a debt-management plan and with respect to all creditors identified by the individual or otherwise known by the provider to be creditors of the individual, provide the individual with a list of: - (1) Creditors that the provider expects to participate in the plan and grant concessions; - (2) Creditors that the provider expects to participate in the plan but not grant concessions; - (3) Creditors that the provider expects not to participate in the plan; and - (4) All other creditors. - 4.
+Before an individual assents to an agreement, the provider shall inform the individual in a separate record which the individual may keep: - (a) Of the name and business address of the provider; - (b) That plans are not suitable for all individuals and the individual may ask the provider about other ways, including, without limitation, bankruptcy, to deal with indebtedness; - (c) That establishment of a plan may adversely affect the individual's credit rating or credit scores; - (d) That nonpayment of debt may lead creditors to increase finance and other charges or undertake collection activity, including, without limitation, litigation; - (e) Unless it is not true, that the provider may receive compensation from the creditors of the individual; and - (f) That, unless the individual is insolvent, if a creditor settles for less than the full amount of the debt, the plan may result in the creation of taxable income to the individual, even though the individual does not receive any money. - 5.
+If a provider may receive payments from an individual's creditors and the plan contemplates that the provider will develop and implement a debt-management plan, the provider may comply with subsection 4 by providing the following disclosure, surrounded by black lines: